-We are building Thames Oilport on the site of the former Coryton refinery in the UK, as a joint venture with Shell.
-We are turning the former refinery into a modern import terminal capable of meeting growing fuel demand in the South East of England.
+We are building Thames Oilport on the site of the former Coryton refinery in the UK.
+Now 100% owned by Greenergy, we are turning the former refinery into a modern import terminal capable of providing supply resilience in the South East of England.

 We co-founded a new oil and chemical storage company called Navigator Terminals, to own fuel storage and blending facilities that are strategically important to our UK business. www.navigatorterminals.com

 With our own fuel terminal at Plymouth, we are best placed to meet our customers’ fuel requirements in the South West of the UK.